LaPrelle10/atom-node/README.md

 # atom-node
 A cryptocurrency blockchain "XLM" digital coin.
 Atom-node is a way for a user to connect and successfully follow transactions or connect for making side-money same goes with staking.
+Atom-node domain :  https://atom-node.herokuapp.com/

 # Source
 Web-link atom_node is a pre-built node on the http://heroku.com web link.
 Application on http://github.com/market link for locations.